reframe-hpc/reframe/docs/configure.rst

 It might initially seem confusing the fact that there are two ``level`` properties: one at the logger level and one at the handler level.
 Logging in ReFrame works hierarchically.
-When a message is logged, an log record is created, which contains metadata about the message being logged (log level, timestamp, ReFrame runtime information etc.).
+When a message is logged, a log record is created, which contains metadata about the message being logged (log level, timestamp, ReFrame runtime information etc.).
 This log record first goes into ReFrame's internal logger, where the record's level is checked against the logger's level (here  ``debug``).
 If the log record's level exceeds the log level threshold from the logger, it is forwarded to the logger's handlers.
 Then each handler filters the log record differently and takes care of formatting the log record's message appropriately.